HVMN Ketone Ester Review - Does It Enhance Your Performance?

 - A study from 1995 indicating rats given ketone bodies increased the work efficiency of their hearts.

-- A 2017 study indicating a ketone ester drink “increased endogenous insulin levels, glucose uptake, and muscle glycogen synthesis” among 12 well-trained male athletes.
+- A 2017 study indicates a ketone ester drink “increased endogenous insulin levels, glucose uptake, and muscle glycogen synthesis” among 12 well-trained male athletes.

 - A final 2017 study that found a ketone ester could result in “higher mTORC1 activation,” but “not muscle glycogen resynthesis,” among eight healthy trained male volunteers.